-The Bonds are offered when, as and if issued and delivered to the Underwriter, subject to prior sale, to withdrawal or to modification of the offer without notice and to the approval of legality by the law firm of McCarter & English, LLP, Newark, New Jersey, and certain other conditions described herein.
+The Bonds and Notes are offered when, as and if issued and delivered to the respective underwriter, subject to prior sale, to withdrawal or to modification of the offer without notice and to the approval of legality by the law firm of McCarter & English, LLP, Newark, New Jersey, and certain other conditions described herein.
 Certain legal matters will be passed upon for the Township by its counsel, DeCotiis, FitzPatrick & Cole, LLP, Teaneck, New Jersey.
-Certain legal matters will be passed upon for the Underwriter by its counsel, McManimon, Scotland & Baumann, LLC, Roseland, New Jersey.
-Acacia Financial Group, Inc., Marlton, New Jersey, has acted as financial advisor to the Township in connection with the issuance of the Bonds.
-The Bonds are expected to be available for delivery in definitive form at DTC in New York, New York on or about September 12, 2012.
+Acacia Financial Group, Inc., Marlton, New Jersey, has acted as financial advisor to the Township in connection with the issuance of the Bonds and Notes.
+The Bonds and Notes are expected to be available for delivery in definitive form at DTC in New York, New York on or about August 8, 2012.